tstuefe/JEP387/jep.md

 Currently memory is committed in a coarse-grained fashion in the lowest allocation layer, in VirtualSpaceNode.
 Each node is a ReservedSpace with a commit watermark; all allocated chunks are completely contained by the committed region.

 This could be changed: For chunks spanning multiple pages, each chunk could maintain its own commit watermark.
 The first page, containing the chunk header, would be committed from the start; later pages would be committed when the loader allocates memory from the chunk, but not before.
+The effect would be that intra-chunk waste would be largely prevented for multi-page-sized chunks since unused waste section would remain uncommitted.

 ### C) Return memory for unused chunks more promptly to the OS